How to Recover Outlook Mailbox Exchange

 Once you’re ready to complete the repair, you can generate a converted file by clicking the “save” button.
 You’ll be able to convert to a .pst file or any of the other formats the tool is capable of (.msg, .eml, .html, .rtf and .pdf).

 Alternatively, you can save individual emails or other mailbox objects into a file of their own by right-clicking on that object and choosing the file format you want to use.

 If you’re not ready to convert any data just yet, just click “save scan.”
 Stellar Exchange Recovery will save the scan results as a .dat file that you can load and work with later on.

 That’s all there is to fixing corrupt Exchange mailbox files.
 As we said, it’s much easier than working with Eseutil and, additionally, more user-friendly than most similar tools.

 If you’ve read our Stellar Phoenix Data Recovery review, you’ll see that’s true of the company’s flagship recovery software as well, which can be used to repair corrupt or deleted files on your hard drive.
 It’s the combination of ease along with reliability and features that led us to become fans in the first place, and why we think Stellar products are a good choice to equip your IT office with, starting with the Outlook Toolkit.

-Let us know what you think about How to Recover Outlook Mailbox Exchange in the comments below.
+Let us know what you think about in the comments below.
 If you’re looking for online storage to keep your repaired .edb safe or quickly share it with others, don’t forget to check out our best online backup for business guide.
 Thanks for reading.